EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 At the physical level $F_o$ and $F_s$ have a common attribute (additional _tid_ or non-sensitive key attribute) to guarantee lossless join.

-An example of keep a few.
+An example of Keep a few.

 ![[KeepAFewExample.png]]